mjb3/Discuit.jl/README.md

 |:-----------------------------:|
 | [![][travis-img]][travis-url] |

 The [Discuit.jl][discuit_repo] package contains tools for parameter inference and simulation of discrete state space continuous time (DSSCT) models in Julia.
+See [Discuit in R][discuit_r_repo] for the corresponding R package.

 ## Features

 - Customisable finite adaptive MCMC algorithm for fast parameter inference.
+- Pooley model based proposal (MBP) method for improved mixing.
 - Simulation via the Gillespie direct method.
 - Automated tools for convergence diagnosis and analysis.